 |Sept.
 19, 2018||The Oregon Tax Court rules that the Oregon Department of Revenue (DOR) exceeded its authority in rescinding approval of a boundary change sought by the City of Happy Valley during its attempt to withdraw from NCPRD.
 The decision invalidates the June DOR decision that rescinded the boundary approval and reinstates the DOR’s March approval of the boundary change.|

 |June 19, 2018||Oregon Department of Revenue (DOR) rescinds approval of Happy Valley's boundary change.
 DOR determined that the City did not follow appropriate state law in withdrawing from NCPRD.|

 |May 15, 2018||City of Happy Valley voters approve establishing a five-year local option levy for parks and recreation services with the same assessed tax rate as NCPRD.|

 |Nov.
-2017||NCPRD files a countersuit against Happy Valley.|
+2017||NCPRD filed a countersuit against Happy Valley.|

 |Oct.
-2017||Happy Valley files a lawsuit against NCPRD seeking a share of the District’s assets and substantial cash.|
+2017||Happy Valley filed a lawsuit against NCPRD seeking a share of the District’s assets and substantial cash.|

-|June 2017||The Happy Valley City Council votes to withdraw from NCPRD effective Dec.
+|June 2017||The Happy Valley City Council voted to withdraw from NCPRD effective Dec.
 31, 2017.|